rackerlabs/technical-blog/_posts/2015-10-01-keystone_horizon_nginx.md

 Run OpenStack Keystone and Horizon using Nginx
 ==============================================

 In my previous series of articles about installing [OpenStack from source](https://developer.rackspace.com/blog/install-openstack-from-source/), we installed keystone as a standalone application.
-This technique has been deprecated in the Kilo release in favor of running the keystone server, as a wsgi service behind the Apache server.
+This technique has been deprecated in the Kilo release in favor of running the keystone server, as a web server gateway interface (wsgi) service behind the Apache server.
 This allows for each Apache thread to start its own separate keystone thread.
 Example configuration files are available in the httpd directory in the cloned keystone repo.
 This article is a how to setup both keystone and the horizon dashboard to run under Nginx.
 <!-- more -->

-All work be performed on the controller node that was built in the previous article.
+All work is to be performed on the controller node that was built in the previous article.
 This procedure can be easily adapted to almost any other Linux environment running keystone and horizon.

 First, stop the running keystone and apache services: